spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ##### Server to server Take Damage RPC gym
 * Tests AActor::TakeDamage.
 * Contains a set of cubes placed in four quadrants of the level.
 AActor::TakeDamage is called twice on random cubes, once with a FPointDamageEvent input and once with a FRadialDamageEvent input.
 If the cube is not authoritative on the server a cross server RPCs will be called from AActor::TakeDamage.
 Upon recieving the RPCs the cube will display the HitLocation member of FPointDamageEvent and Origin member of FRadialDamageEvent.
-* Configure the settings to launch 4 workers (see the load balancing notes above).
 * Adjust the setting "SpatialOS Settings -> Debug -> Spatial Debugger Class Path" to `BP_VerboseSpatialDebugger`.
 * If it is working correctly, you will see "10 10 10" and "20 20 20" appear over the top of each cube intermitantly.
 This represents the HitLocation data being sent using a cross server RPC inside a PointDamageEvent object and the Origin of RadialPointDamage event.